-So far we’ve been flying solo on this trip.
+So far, we’ve been flying solo on this trip.
 Los Angeles, Palm Springs, Joshua Tree, Salton Sea and the Californian coast has proceeded this moment and we’ve met some interesting people along the way.
-A lot can be said for propping up the end of the bar in a small saloon on a quiet Wednesday night—but for the next stop, we’re starting to liven up the trip again.
+A lot can be said for propping up the end of the bar in a small saloon on a quiet Wednesday night.
+However, for the next stop, we’re starting to liven up the trip again.

-San Francisco has somewhat of notoriety for its idyllic family home buildings, that bridge and the fog that sometimes surrounds it but the city has far more to offer than the rolling clichés and selfie sticks.
-While in LA we spent a fair bit of time stressed out on the freeway, San Francisco offered the opportunity to see a Californian city on foot, taking a breather and walking between bars—only this time we had a secret cheat up our sleeves.
+San Francisco has somewhat of notoriety for its idyllic family home buildings and, of course, that bridge and the fog that sometimes surrounds it.
+That said, the city has far more to offer than the rolling clichés and selfie sticks.
+While in L.A., we spent a fair bit of time stressed out on the freeway, San Francisco offered the opportunity to see a Californian city on foot, taking a breather and walking between bars—only this time we had a secret up our sleeves.

 Knowing we have limited time and understanding the importance of the city, we decided to hook up with Martine Pinnel, a photographer who has a number of years experience living in the Fog City.
-Martine has taken some really great pictures of America and she’s kindly agreed to show us around some of the best spots she’s found during her time here.
+Martine has, over a prolonged period of time, documented America through her lens and she’s kindly agreed to show us around some of the best spots she’s found during her time here.